vijaysharm/ehyo-android/README.md

 + Provide a way to add a new Component to the Android project ++ Includes adding the new Component to the Manifest
 + Provide a way to add permissions to the project
-+ Provide a way to search and add libraries to the project
++ Provide a way to search maven and add libraries to the project
 + Provide a way to add new plugins to do more command line stuff